itsdynamical/itsdynamical.github.io/_posts/2023-05-17-variational-optimization-1.markdown

 To strengthen the Lie group structure, we will use $g$ to represent a point on the Lie group.
 The main property we will use on the Lie group is called *left trivilization*:
 > The tangent space of $g$ is $\{g\xi:\xi\in\mathbb{R}^{n\times n},\,\xi+\xi^\top=0\}$

 Don't worry if you are not familiar with those geometry concept of a Lie group.
-In English, the momentum is $g\xi$ at position $g$ where $\xi$ is skew-symmetric.
+In English, the momentum can be expressed as $g\xi$ at position $g$ where $\xi$ is skew-symmetric.
 Consider the 'left-trivilized momentum' $\xi$ directly makes the structure of the manifold simpler, as the following:

 $$g^\top g=I, \quad\xi^\top+\xi=0$$